DirektoratetForByggkvalitet/code-server/README.en.md

 ```
 This sets the password to "passordet", both for Code server and the sudo command.
 Do not use that…

+You may also skip the quotes or use double quotes ("), but in order for the container to read the values correctly, you must replace all "$" in the passwords with "$$".

 The following shows you how to build your own encrypted passwords.

 #### HASHED_PASSWORD